slembcke/Chipmunk2D/README.txt

 Windows: There is an included MSVC project for building the library and demo application.
 I do not personally maintain the MSVC project.
 It needs someone to update it for the new include structure.

 Ruby: I've been using maintaining a Ruby extension for Chipmunk, but at this time is not up to date with all the latest changes.
+It has been tested and builds under Linux and OS X using CMake however.
 A forum member has been working on an FFI based extention, and that may be a better way to take advantage of Chipmunk from Ruby.
 Another forum user has offered to maintain the non-FFI version of the extension.
 Stay tuned.

 GETTING STARTED:
 First of all, you can find the C API documentation here: http://code.google.com/p/chipmunk-physics/wiki/Documentation